David Harris has taken a circuitous path to his present position as a new media artist, interactive designer, lecturer, and researcher.

 He completed his undergraduate studies with first class honours and the University Medal in Theoretical Physics at Australian National University.
 He then completed a graduate degree in Scientific Communication at ANU before moving to the University of Queensland to do a PhD in theoretical physics.
 During his PhD studies, he had a weekly science call-in radio show on Australia’s public broadcaster, the ABC.
 He wrote 65 episodes of a children’s science TV series “Y?”, and he wrote for a variety of newspapers and magazines in Australia.
 He never quite finished that PhD as he was fully seduced by the world of communication.

-David is now resident in his birthplace of Brisbane, Australia, is a doctoral candidate at the Queensland College of Art, Griffith University, and lectures and tutors masters and undergraduate courses in the interactive media and design programs.
+David returned to his birthplace of Brisbane, Australia, as a doctoral candidate at the Queensland College of Art, Griffith University, where he convened, lectured, and tutored masters and undergraduate courses in the interactive media and design programs.

 He is now a fulltime ongoing Lecturer in Design at the University of the Sunshine Coast, Australia where he teaches interaction design.
 His research is on understanding the relationship between science and art through transdisciplinary collaborative processes.